57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ## The Disadvantages of Account Abstraction
 ### May Result in Higher Gas Fees
 In the past, a transfer between EOAs (External Owned Accounts) only required consumption of 21000 Gwei.
-Still after using ERC 4337, because a contract call will occur, it also generates additional costs, leading to a higher cost for User Operation. ([Details can be referred to in this article](https://www.stackup.sh/blog/how-much-more-expensive-is-erc-4337)) Currently, the best solution is to use Layer 2 for transactions, which can significantly reduce the cost of gas fees.
+Still, after using ERC 4337, because a contract call will occur, it also generates additional costs, leading to a higher cost for User Operation. ([Details can be referred to in this article](https://www.stackup.sh/blog/how-much-more-expensive-is-erc-4337)) Currently, the best solution is to use Layer 2 for transactions, which can significantly reduce the cost of gas fees.

 ### Security
 As previously mentioned, the reason why Paymaster needs to stake native tokens to the EntryPoint is to prevent malicious Paymasters from conducting DoS (Denial of Service) attacks.
 Since the Paymaster is a contract implemented by a third party, following the process below, it can make the Bundler send invalid transactions, such as: